2019 Floppet Results are in!

-This year the Falcon Ridge Ski Slopes, in partnership with the Falcon Sports Club, will be hosting its first annual Floppet loppet Ski Race on March 3, 2018.
+This year the Falcon Ridge Ski Slopes, in partnership with the Falcon Sports Club, will be hosting its second annual Floppet loppet Ski Race on Sunday, March 3, 2019.

 This unique nordic ski race will wind through the wild and majestic woods of the boreal forest that surround the ski hill.
 The trails are well known for their pristine groomed condition, great scenery, and lots of elevation changes.
 Participants will have the option to choose either classic or skate technique and from three different race distances...

 Along the way, participants will have the chance to stop at various festive check-points to indulge in some authentic Whiteshell culture.
-At the end of the day there will be a large celebration feast, awards ceremony and concert in the chalet by local musical favorites Red Moon Road.
+On Saturday night, the eve of the Floppet, there will be a celebration feast, bib pick-up and concert in the chalet by a local Winnipeg band (TBD!).

 What is a "Loppet"?